Building Permits & Council Approval

 No stress, no hassle and no worries!
 Let the Outdoorable team help you.

 We recommend you check with your local Council regarding requirements as these can vary from area to area.
 We offer engineering drawings to help get the approval process underway.
-In many cases council approval will not be required to install a gazebo or pergola, but it may depend on the size of your gazebo.
+In many cases council approval will not be required to install a semi permanent gazebo or permanent Gazebo likewise with a permanent pergola, but it may depend on the size of your gazebo.

 For most councils, a permit is not required if the floor space does not exceed 10m2 or 3m in height.
 In some states (NSW & VIC) up to 20m2.
 Some councils allow a larger floor space before requiring a permit, so it is always best to contact your local council to get the right advice if you’re unsure.